Korea International Cooperation Agency: As a donor (1990s-present)

 After successfully overcoming the 1997-98 financial crisis and the following economic recession, South Korea is today recognized as a post-war success story.

 Through properly designed development strategies and effective use of foreign assistance, South Korea has grown into the world's 11th largest economy and is a leading producer of ships, steel, automobiles, and semiconductors.

 In 1996, South Korea joined the Organisation for Economic Co-operation and Development (OECD).

 Throughout the period of rapid economic development, there has been a considerable amount of interest in South Korea's economic performance and policies.
 As a result, there has been an increasing demand from the international community for South Korea's economic and technical cooperation.

 The history of South Korea's donorship dates back to the mid-1960s when the South Korean government provided invitational training to technical staff from developing countries under the sponsorship of USAID.
 Since then, several other programs for development cooperation have been initiated, including expertise sharing in 1967, aid in kind in 1977, and feasibility studies in 1984.

 Nevertheless, South Korea's independent contribution to international development is a recent phenomenon.
 As early as the 1980s, the South Korean government designed a program for the purpose of sharing its experiences of rapid and dynamic development based on the spirit of South-South cooperation.

 Many believed that South Korea's first-hand experiences could be of great help in assisting other developing countries.
 In 1982, the so-called International Development Exchange Program(IDEP) began to invite government officials and policymakers to participate in training courses composed of lectures, seminars, workshops, and field trips.

 The government's technical cooperation programs, including the IDEP, grew in popularity among developing countries, and boosted by such a growing demand, the South Korean government sought to create a more consistent and systematic channel for development cooperation.
 In 1987, the South Korean government established the Economic Development Cooperation Fund (EDCF) through which concessional loans for development projects were provided to the governments of developing countries.
 In 1991, the Korea International Cooperation Agency (KOICA) was established to manage grant aid and technical cooperation programs.

-According to the OECD, 2020 official development assistance from South Korea decreased 8.6% to USD 2.2 billion.
+According to the OECD, 2020 official development assistance from South Korea decreased 8.6% to US$2.2 billion.